-The John Templeton Foundation awarded a $55,099 grant to Dr. Brian Meier for his research of the role of metaphor in religious cognition.
+The John Templeton Foundation awarded a $55,099 grant to Brian Meier for his research of the role of metaphor in religious cognition.

-The Gordon and Betty Moore Foundation awarded $1,031,671 to Dr. Ryan Kerney and his collaborators at Stony Brook University, University of Arizona and Bigelow Marine Labs in Maine to support research of an endosymbiosis between embryos of the spotted salamander (Ambystoma maculatum) and an algal symbiont that lives inside its egg capsules (Oophila amblystomatis).
+The Gordon and Betty Moore Foundation awarded $1,134,888 to Ryan Kerney and his collaborators at Stony Brook University, University of Arizona and Bigelow Marine Labs in Maine to support research of an endosymbiosis between embryos of the spotted salamander (Ambystoma maculatum) and an algal symbiont that lives inside its egg capsules (Oophila amblystomatis).